bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/core/NUPA-NG_TechnicalStack.md

 **A. Community Opt-In (Local Control)**

-Alliance only on formal written consent of community—upholds local authority.
+Alliance only on formal written consent of state—upholds local authority.

 **B. Individual Opt-In (Non-Coercive)**